denizkucukahmetler/NumericalAnalysis-ENS409/README.md

 This repository contains the course material in the Numerical Analysis Course (Ens409) given at Sabanci University.

+You can find:
+* Projects
+* Homeworks
+* Lecture Slides
+* Recitation Materials
-Projects, Homeworks, Lecture Slides, Syllabus, Recitation Materials, Final Exam Questions can be found.
+* Final Exam Questions
+* Syllabus

 Note: The solutions of the homeworks, implementation and the reports of the projects are done by me.
 Therefore, they should not be seen as an answer key.